Automattic/sensei-post-to-course/readme.txt

 Sensei LMS Post to Course Creator takes the wealth of information you've already gathered in your blog posts, and turns it into an online course.

-All you need to do is give your course a name and select a post category.
+To convert your posts to courses, go to *Tools* > *Post to Course Creator*, give your course a name, and select a category.
 Every post with the specified category is then recreated as a lesson.

 When the lesson is created, the following information is carried over from the post:
 - Title